Indianapolis officer, suspect shot in exchange of gunfire | Law-Order

 - United States

-An Indianapolis police officer was shot and seriously wounded and a suspect was critically wounded in a shootout as officers responded to the scene of an automobile crash, police said.
+An Indianapolis police officer was shot and seriously wounded and a suspect was critically wounded in a shootout after officers responded to the scene of an automobile crash, police said.

-The officer was hospitalized in serious but stable condition following the Sunday night shooting, while the male suspect was initially hospitalized in critical condition before being upgraded to serious condition, police said Monday.
+The officer was hospitalised in serious but stable condition following the Sunday night shooting, while the male suspect was initially hospitalised in critical condition before being upgraded to serious condition, police said Monday.

 Indianapolis police said the wounded officer is a “one-year officer who was in field training.”
-That officer and a second officer were dispatched about 10 p.m. to the scene of a reported accident.
-As the officers were traveling to the scene, dispatchers were told that a male wearing a red jacket was exposing himself and also that a male in a red vehicle was “acting strange,” was intoxicated and driving away from the reported crash scene.
+That officer and a second officer were dispatched about 10 pm to the scene of a reported accident.
+As the officers were travelling to the scene, dispatchers were told that a male wearing a red jacket was exposing himself and that a male in a red vehicle was “acting strange,” was intoxicated and driving away from the reported crash scene.

 Police said witnesses directed the officers to the red vehicle and the officers soon found it and also saw a male in a red jacket in that vehicle.